etingof/snmpsim/docs/source/documentation/tips-and-tricks.rst

 When Simulator runs over thousands of device files, startup may take time (tens of seconds).
-Most of it goes into configuring SNMPv1/v2c credentials into SNMPv3 engine so startup time can be dramatically reduced by either using *--v2c-arch* mode or by turning off SNMPv1/v2c configuration at SNMPv3 engine with *--v3-only* command-line flag.
+Most of it goes into configuring SNMPv1/v2c credentials into SNMPv3 engine so startup time can be dramatically reduced by either using the lite version of command responder tool or by turning off SNMPv1/v2c configuration at SNMPv3 engine with *--v3-only* command-line flag of full version of command responder.